Ken Watanabe: Television

 Watanabe appears in Tokyo Vice, a television series based on the non-fiction book by Jake Adelstein and written for television by J.T.
 Rogers.
-The ten-part series was produced by HBO Max and is distributed by HBO Max and in Japan by Wowow.
+The 18-part series was produced by HBO Max and is distributed by HBO Max and in Japan by Wowow.
 Tokyo Vice stars Ansel Elgort as Adelstein, an American journalist who embeds himself into the Tokyo Vice police squad to expose corruption.
-Ken is currently starring in the NHK World Japan's comedy You're a Genius!.
+Watanabe is currently starring in the NHK World Japan's comedy You're a Genius!.

 In April 2019, it was announced that Warner Bros.
 International Television Production and TV Asahi were teaming up to remake The Fugitive (1993).
-Watanabe is set to star in the upcoming remake, taking place in Tokyo just before the opening of the 2020 Tokyo Olympics.
-The broadcast date has yet to be announced.
+Watanabe starred in the remake, taking place in Tokyo just before the opening of the 2020 Tokyo Olympics.
+The 2–part special, called Tobosha, aired as part of the 60th anniversary celebration of the station, on December 5 and 6, 2020.

+Streaming

+Watanabe, event Ambassador, together with Kazunari Ninomiya, special supporter, was chosen for the Netflix coverage of the 2026 World Baseball Classic which started on March 5, 2026.
+The pair, in addition to the commentaries on the event, on January 30 released a video on the official Netflix YouTube.
+They also appeared in the documentary "Diamond Truth: The truth about the World Baseball Classic", released as a 4-parter, with the first two episodes streaming on February 19, and the remaining on February 27.

+Other

+Watanabe opened in 2013 a café in Kesennuma as a way to contribute with the reconstruction of the area after the 2011 Tōhoku earthquake and tsunami.
+The cafe, called K-port, was popular among locals and visitors.
+Watanabe personally served patrons around every two months.
+The café was closed in 2025, with Watanabe citing his age as the reason.

 Personal life

 In 1983, Watanabe married his first wife, Yumiko.
 The couple had two children, a son, Dai Watanabe (born 1984), who is an actor, and a daughter Anne Watanabe (born 1986) who is an actress and fashion model.
 In September 2005, following two years of arbitration, he and Yumiko were divorced.
 In August 2008, Dai had his first child, a son, making Ken a grandfather at the age of 48.
 A daughter was born to Dai in March 2010.
 In May 2016, Watanabe's daughter gave birth to twin girls.
 In November 2017 she gave birth to a son, giving Watanabe five grandchildren altogether.

 He met his second wife, Kaho Minami, when they were both acting in a suspense drama for TV Tokyo.
 They married on 3 December 2005.
-The marriage was announced by their agencies on 7 December, just after they had attended a New York City premiere of his film Sayuri together.
+The marriage was announced by their agencies on 7 December, just after they had attended a New York City premiere of his film Memoirs of a Geisha together.